 On January 24, 2019, the Company entered into an exchange agreement with two institutional investors pursuant to which these investors exercised Series A Warrants to purchase 283 shares of the Company's common stock for total cash proceeds of \$2,172,680 to the Company, net of costs of \$159,958.
-The two investors also exchanged Series A Warrants to purchase 339 shares of its common stock and received new warrants to purchase an aggregate of 6,220 shares of its common stock.
-These new warrants have terms substantially similar to the terms of the Company's Series A Warrants, except that the per share exercise price of the new warrants is \$5,505, and the warrants are not exercisable until July 24, 2019, the six-month anniversary of the date of issuance.
+The two investors also exchanged Series A Warrants to purchase 339 shares of its common stock into 339 shares of its common stock and received new warrants to purchase an aggregate of 6,220 shares of its common stock.
+These new warrants have terms substantially like the terms of the Company's Series A Warrants, except that the per share exercise price of the new warrants is \$5,505, and the warrants are not exercisable until July 24, 2019, the six-month anniversary of the date of issuance.
 Each warrant expires on the fifth anniversary of the original issuance date.

-As of March 31, 2022 and December 31, 2021, the Company had 3,460 Series A Warrants issued and outstanding.
+As of June 30, 2022, and December 31, 2021, the Company had 3,460 Series A Warrants issued and outstanding.